tzlaine/small_wg1_papers/P2727_iterator_interface.md

 ## Add `iterator_interface_access`

-Before looking at the main `iterator_interface` template, we neeed to look at some of the bits that allow that template to function.
+Before looking at the main `iterator_interface` template, we need to look at some of the bits that allow that template to function.
 First, `iterator_interface_access`.  `iterator_interface_access` is used by the adaptation logic to get access to the underlying iterator being adapted, which